Nekitori17/Shakiri-Ayui/README.md

 <h3>Config .env variables</h2>

-Use the `.env.example` as reference to create your configuration file `.env.development` for development and `.env.production` for production with your Discord Bot Token And MongoDB Connection String
+Use the `.env.example` as reference to create your configuration file `.env.dev` for development and `.env.prod` for production with your Discord Bot Token And MongoDB Connection String

 ```yaml
 # Bot token from discord application